isl/OPUS/README.md

 * translated_queries_folder: the folder with the result SQL queries translated from the input sparql queries

-### To partition data using DAP use the script run_dap like this:
+### Partition data using DAP use the script run_dap like this:
 ```
 ./run_dap.sh dataset_name partition_num hdfs_path instance_path schema_path
 ```
-### To translate sparql queries use the script run_translator like this:
+### Translate sparql queries use the script run_translator like this:
 ```
 ./run_translator.sh dataset_name partition_num hdfs_path sparql_input_folder
 ```
-### To execute the translated queries use the script run_translator like this:
+### Execute the translated queries use the script run_translator like this:
 ```
 ./run_query.sh  dataset_name partition_num hdfs_path translated_queries_folder
 ```

 ## Contact

-If you have any problems running DIAERESIS fell free to send an email.
+If you have any problems using DIAERESIS fell free to send an email.
 * Georgia Troullinou (troulin@ics.forth.gr)
 * Haridimos Kondylakis (kondylak@ics.forth.gr)